-Once you reconcile the report, correct the errors, and enter the missing information, compare the results to the install base report.
-The install base report is provided to you by Symantec or your reseller.
+Once you reconcile the report, correct the errors and enter the missing information.
+Compare the results to the install base report.
+The install base report is provided to you by Veritas or your reseller.
 Confirm that everything in the report matches with the content in the install base report.
-If there are discrepancies, consult with your Symantec sales representative to correct problems.
+If there are discrepancies, Consult with your Veritas sales representative to correct any discrepancies.